Clinical trials can offer hope for many people and may help researchers find better treatments for others in the future.

 - Be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved

-Our company also adheres to ICMJE or journal-specific guidelines for disclosure of potential conflicts of interest, including both financial and nonfinancial conflicts, for the full author team.
+We also adhere to ICMJE or journal-specific guidelines for disclosure of potential conflicts of interest, including both financial and nonfinancial conflicts, for the full author team.
 Our Protocol Transparency Initiative, a voluntary practice of providing the clinical study protocol to biomedical journals upon submission of a manuscript reporting clinical trial results, allows journal editors and peer reviewers to use this protocol in their evaluation of the manuscript for publication.
 If the journal accepts the manuscript, we then allow the journal—at its sole discretion—to post key sections of the protocol on its website when the manuscript is published.

 In addition to disclosing the results of clinical trials, we respond to requests from external researchers to share our clinical trial data.
 We have multiple clinical trial databases that are of high value to the external clinical research community.
 We evaluate each request based on criteria that balance the need to advance science with the need to protect intellectual property and confidential information.
 Our evaluations comply with applicable privacy and data-protection laws, rules and regulations.
 We are committed to the PhRMA/EFPIA Principles for Responsible Clinical Trial Data Sharing.